Stability Analysis of a Simple Discretization Method for a Class of Strongly Singular Integral Equations: Introduction

 will be approximated by the finite dimensional linear system

 We omit the diagonal term $m=n$, because we shall have to do with singular kernels.
 Apart from this, \eqref{E:DDAp} looks like a Galerkin method with Dirac deltas as trial and test functions.

 Let us briefly describe the construction of the volume integral equation.
+A more detailed derivation can be found in \cite{Kirsch2007} and, with special emphasis on the two-dimensional situation, in \cite{CoDarSak2015}.
 We write the time harmonic Maxwell equations with normalized frequency $\kappa\in\C$ as a second order system for the electric field $u$.

 Here it is assumed that the magnetic permeability is constant (normalized to $1$) in the whole space.
 If one further assumes that the permittivity $\epsilon$ is equal to $1$ outside of a bounded domain and the source current $J$ has compact support, one can write this as a perturbation of the free-space situation